canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 The ``suites`` section is how you tell Spread about the various Spread tests in your project along with the systems you want Spread to use.
 In this example, Spread looks for tests in the ``project_name/tests/spread`` directory and runs them on Ubuntu 24.04.
+If you create a new ``task.yaml`` file in a different directory, remember to add a corresponding suite for it in ``spread.yaml``.

 Set up the Multipass backend
 ----------------------------